 3. Consistent Messaging

-When building your social care team, start with employees who have a strong customer support background to help resolve issues with frustrated customers.
-But also include others who bring different strengths to the table like product knowledge or expertise in specific vertical markets.
+When building your social media customer care team, start with employees who have a strong customer support background to help resolve issues with frustrated customers.
+But also include others who bring different strengths to the table, like product knowledge or expertise in specific vertical markets.
 The goal is to gather together a competent team who can put a human face on your organization and relate positively to your customers.

-5. Determine ROI
+5. Ability to Measure ROI

-By initiating a social care program, you can build the community needed to strengthen customer relationships and improve brand loyalty.
+By initiating a social media customer care program, you can build the community needed to strengthen customer relationships and improve brand loyalty.
 As your community grows, you’ll quickly learn how these social channels can open up communications between your organization and your customers in ways that positively influence company policies and product development.
 And by having that level of investment in your organization over social media, your customers will come to your aid when times get tough online.

 Imagine your next negative tweet being addressed by other customers who have learned how to resolve issues through information you’ve provided online.
 Think of the ideas your customers can offer to help improve your products and services.
 And consider how much more effective and genuine your message will be moving forward when you connect with customers where they live, in real time.